devonbacon/blog/index.md

 This is a series of posts I'm writing on one of my favorite topics: State management at scale.

 ### [Scaling State: Concepts](./scaling-state/concepts.md)
-The first in a series of posts of my thoughts on how FE app state management becomes so complex, and what to do about it.
+An introductory post that loosely introduces the series and some of the concepts I'll be using.

 ### [Scaling State: Types of State](./scaling-state/types.md)
-The second SWAFS post about the two common types of state in FE apps and why they should never mix within state systems.
+A discussion of the two common types of state in FE apps and why they should never mix.